NOT ALL CLOUDS ARE CREATED EQUAL

 An analogy often used to explain the difference between single-tenant and multi-tenant architecture is that of renting your own house on a street that is shared by other private houses versus renting an apartment in a building where other apartments are rented by other people.
 In the latter, tenants can share maintenance cost, which makes it more affordable.

 If you want to know more about the single-tenant versus multi-tenant difference, you can check this article.

 So what does it all mean for your company?
 In the table below, we summarize how choosing one model over the other will impact your organization.

 There are benefits and drawbacks to both single-tenant and multi-tenant systems.
 Ultimately, your company must decide what is most important to their business and what can be sacrificed.

-Choosing your ideal cloud PLM solution will depend on a variety of factors: Is cost the primary driver?
+Choosing your ideal solution will depend on a variety of factors: Is cost the primary driver?
 Is security critical for the type of data you are storing?
 Does your PLM solution need a lot of customization?
-Are you happy with using a one-size fit all system?
+Are you happy with using a one-size-fits-all system?
 Does your industry or country have unique regulatory constraints?

-If you want to know which cloud PLM solution has a single or multi-tenancy architecture, stay tuned.
+If you want to know which cloud PLM solution has a single-tenant or multi-tenant architecture, stay tuned.
 We’ll soon publish an article to dive into cloud PLM solutions.